GoogleCloudPlatform/cloud-code-intellij/.github/ISSUE_TEMPLATE.md

 (screenshots are helpful)

-_If you are submitting a feature request you can deviate from this template._
+_Feel free to deviate from this template as needed, especially if you are submitting a feature request._